Study 6. Faith Filled Boldness

 Growing Faith in God Series

 While Josh McDowell was attending seminary in California, his father went home to be with the Lord.
 His mother had died years earlier, but Josh was not sure of her salvation.
 He became depressed about it.
 The thought obsessed him.
 "Lord," he prayed, "somehow give me the answer so I can get back to normal.
 I've just got to know."
 It seemed like an impossible request.
 Two days later, Josh drove out to the ocean.
 He walked to the end of a pier to be alone.
-There sat an old woman in a lawn chair, fishing.
+There sat an older woman in a lawn chair, fishing.
 "Where's your home originally?" she asked.
 "Michigan—Union City," Josh replied.
 "Nobody's heard of it.
 I tell people it's a suburb of…” “Battle Creek,” interrupted the woman.
 “I had a cousin from there.
 Did you know the McDowell family?”
 Stunned, Josh responded, “Yes, I’m Josh McDowell!”
 “I can’t believe it,” said the woman.
 “I’m a cousin to your mother.”
 “Do you remember anything at all about my mother’s spiritual life?” asked Josh.
 “Why sure—your mom and I were just girls—teenagers—when a tent revival came to town.
 It was the fourth night—we both went forward to accept Christ.”
 “Praise God!” shouted Josh, startling the surrounding fishermen.

 5Then he said to them, “Suppose one of you has a friend, and he goes to him at midnight and says, ‘Friend, lend me three loaves of bread, 6because a friend of mine on a journey has come to me, and I have nothing to set before him.’
 7“Then the one inside answers, ‘Don't bother me.
 The door is already locked, and my children are with me in bed.
 I can't get up and give you anything.’
 8I tell you, though he will not get up and give him the bread because he is his friend, yet because of the man's boldness he will get up and give him as much as he needs (Luke 11:5-8).

-We can picture the man having to get up in the middle of the night, careful not to make too much noise.
-We can imagine him speaking in hushed tones down to his friend, perhaps through a window, hoping that his friend would understand as to why he could not get up and give him what he needed.
 He said, "My children are with me in bed; I can’t get up and give you anything.”
 That sounds like a final answer.
 However, that was not the end of the story.

-William Barclay in his commentary says:
+William Barclay, in his commentary, says:

 "In the east, no one would knock on a shut door unless the need was imperative.
-In the morning the door was opened and remained open all day, for there was little privacy; but if the door was shut, that was a definite sign that the friend did not wish to be disturbed.
+In the morning, the door was opened and remained open all day, for there was little privacy; but if the door was shut, that was a definite sign that the friend did not wish to be disturbed.
 But the seeking house owner was not deterred.
 He knocked and kept on knocking."

 Andrew Murray, the writer of the book With Christ in the School of Prayer, makes an excellent observation regarding this passage: